 When compared to other training instruction and fitness certifications, NASM is no doubt on the higher end of the spectrum.

-But this is definitely because of the high quality and accreditation.
+This is because of the high quality and accreditation.

 You truly do get what you pay for.